Being a Breast Milk Donor

 Although dealing with hyperlactation syndrome is a struggle, it has blessed me in more ways than I could have ever imagined.
-In addition to donating to a milk bank, I have been able to donate breast milk to other moms in my community as well as in other communities where I have visited.
+In addition to donating to a milk bank, I have been able to donate breast milk to other moms in my community.
+I’ve also been able to donate in other communities where I have visited.

 Labor of Love

 My breast milk has helped feed premature infants, multiple sets of twins and infants with medical issues.
 I have supplied to babies whose mothers have had cancer, struggle with insufficient glandular breast tissue and low milk supply.

 It really is a labor of love.
 The impact I have had on the lives of others is often times more than they can express.
 I enjoy staying in touch with my recipients on social media and appreciate the gratefulness they have shown me through the years.